 Exploring Mystic Point

 But there’s much more to the story than just Mystic Manor.
-Disney has developed live entertainment and a restaurant concept that further the adventures of Mystic Point, with some familiar elements from outside Hong Kong Disneyland.
+Disney has developed live entertainment and a restaurant concept that furthers the adventures of Mystic Point, with some familiar elements from outside Hong Kong Disneyland.

 “It also contains a 400-seat restaurant called the Explorers Club,” explains Schirmer.
 “So anyone going to Mystic Point actually becomes an honorary member for the day, that gets access not only to the manor and the collection but also the Explorers Club restaurant.
 You get rights and privileges around the restaurant and the manor and his garden and his estate where he also is perpetuating that idea of his collection.”

-Mystic Point also contains an area called the Garden of Wonders, filled with elements for guests to discover.
+Mystic Point also contains an area called the Garden of Wonders, filled with elements for Guests to discover.

 “It’s basically a sculpture garden that has several illusions connected with it,” describes Schirmer.
-“So if you see the sculptures on their own they’re really quite nice and interesting to look at, but we’ve set up these viewing stations that if you look through the viewing station a visual illusion happens where their friends can interact with the sculptures and they take on a slightly different shape or morphs the people to be either really close or really far away or it morphs the sculpture itself into taking on a new shape.”
+“So if you see the sculptures on their own, they’re really quite nice and interesting to look at, but we’ve set up these viewing stations that if you look through the viewing station, a visual illusion happens where their friends can interact with the sculptures and they take on a slightly different shape or morphs the people to be either really close or really far away or it morphs the sculpture itself into taking on a new shape.”